 When I met Louise and Keaghan before the wedding date, I was aware it would be an emotional day.
 They told me their parents would cry, But everybody cried during the ceremony.
 It was challenging to focus on one person as everyone had a tear in their eye, including Louise and Keaghan!
 You can see it meant a lot to all their families.
 It was just a day full of love, people having a great time forgetting about COVID, sharing lots of fun and lots of happy memories.
 They could not ask for the perfect day.
 Fortunately, I am going back to the Warehouse fortitude Valley in June of this year for another wedding.

 Fortitude Valley has a plethora of wedding venues that will cater for any wedding.
 A venue that is similar to the Warehouse but on a small scale is MIRRA events and wedding on Bridge Street.
-You get to enjoy an imitate wedding ceremony surround but city buildings as a back drop.
+You get to enjoy an imitate wedding ceremony surround with city buildings as a back drop.
 There is also Loyal hope on Morgan Street.
 I never knew This was a wedding venue until a few weeks ago.
 A small converted church, great for an weddings or small events.
 Also a new venue at the Gabba Called the Lussh has a similar vibe. exposed brickwork, urban setting and a ceremony locations with the cliffs as the backdrop.